moses-20/approved/README.md

 - creating about section

 ### ⚠️ It is advised that you type the code yourself.
-By so doing, you will undrstand the code better. ⚠️
+By so doing, you will understand better.
 ---

 #### **Building the navigation**
-1. **index.html**: Between the `body` tags, replace the `h1` element with the folllowing code:
+1. **index.html**: Between the `body` tags, replace the `h1` element with the following code:
 ```
 <!-- navigation -->
   <nav id="navbar">